RodrigoPerkovitsch/RPG-Assistant/README.md

 # RPG-Assistant
-this system is being thought of as an RPG assistant
+This system is being thought of as an RPG assistant